ahmed-saleem916/Virtual-Reality-/README.md

           incident_reports["Incident Year-Month"] = incident_reports["Incident Date"].apply(extract_year_month)
         ```
     * 1.3 We reduced the number of columns to those we will need: `Analysis Neighborhood`, `Incident Year-Month` and `Incident Category`.
-2. To get our final data frame ready to merge with the Zillow data frame we grouped by `Analysis Neighborhood` and `Incident Year-Month`nd we used the function `.count()`, because we wanted to know how many times `neighborhood-year-month` was repeated throughout our data frame, so we would get the total number of crimes for each neighborhood in each time period.
+2. To get our final data frame ready to merge with the Zillow data frame, we grouped by `Analysis Neighborhood` and `Incident Year-Month` using the function `.count()`, because we wanted to know how many times `neighborhood per month per year` was repeated throughout our data frame so we would get the total number of crimes for each neighborhood in each time period.
     * 2.1.
 Reset the Index from the new crime data frema to merge with the Zillow data ser usisng `df_reset_idex()`.
     * 2.2.
 Renamed the columns to match with the Zillow data frame columns with the `.rename(columns={})`function.